robyurkowski/skywalker/README.md

 controller has been a plank of Rails development for a while, but it's slowly going away, thank heavens).
 But there are two problems here: first, it introduces a point of coupling between the model and the mailer, which not only makes testing slower, it means that these two objects are now entwined.
 Create a group through the Rails console?
 You're sending an email with no way to skip that.
 Secondly, it reduces the reasonability of the code.
-When you look at the `GroupsController`, you can't suss out the fact that this sends an email.
+When you look at the `GroupsController`, you can't immediately see that this sends an email.

 **Moral #1: Orthogonal concerns should not be put into ActiveRecord callbacks.**